 For every CEO-year, we use detailed contract information available at the beginning of each year to simulate the end-of-year CEO pay.
-From this simulation exercise, we obtain the simulated variance of pay as of the beginning of the year.
-This procedure is described here with additional details provided in
+From this simulation exercise, we obtain the simulated variance of pay as of the beginning of the year, σ_t^2 .
+The procedure to simulate the variance of pay is described in this section, with additional information provided in the Appendix B for further clarification.
+In section 6, we discuss results obtained after we simulate pay packages using the Core and Packard (2022) assumptions, which include a range of different distributional assumptions relative to ours.

-Appendix B.

 Firms use two types of incentive pay to reward their CEOs: time-vested incentive pay and performance-vested incentive pay.
-Time-vested incentive pay includes time-vested restricted stock units (RSU) and time-vested stock options.4 Performance-vested incentive pay includes bonus, performance-vested RSU, and performance-vested stock options.
+Time-vested incentive pay includes time-vested restricted stock units (RSU) and time-vested stock options.
+Performance-vested incentive pay includes bonus, performance-vested RSU, and performance-vested stock options.
 Time-vested incentive grants are not linked to specific performance targets, but their value is linked to firm performance through the stock price.
 Performance-vested incentive grants and their value are both linked to firm performance: CEOs need to first meet the performance targets prescribed in the compensation contracts to earn the grants, and then the equity and option grants' values are further linked to firm performance through the stock price.

 We simulate the value of time-vested and performance-vested incentive pay differently.
-For timevested incentive pay, we simulate the stock price and apply the simulated stock price to RSU or options granted in the current year to get the dollar value of the newly granted equity incentive pay.
-For performance-vested incentive pay, we take two inputs for the simulation: compensation contract information collected by Incentive Lab from the plan-based awards table of the DEF 14 describing the relation between contracted performance metrics and the corresponding performance-based compensation and Compustat data on realizations of the different performance metrics over the previous years to estimate their mean and variance/covariance (the previous year realization for the mean, and the previous five year realization for the variance/covariance), which we use to simulate performance for the current year.5
+For time-vested incentive pay, we simulate the stock price and apply the simulated stock price to RSU or options granted in the current year to get the dollar value of the newly granted equity incentive pay.
+For performance-vested incentive pay, we take two inputs for the simulation: compensation contract information collected by Incentive Lab from the plan-based awards table of the DEF 14, which describes the relation between contracted performance metrics and the corresponding performance-based compensation, and Compustat data on realizations of the different performance metrics over the previous years.
+Using this information, we estimate the mean and covariance matrix (between the previous year realization for the mean, and the previous five year values for the covariance matrix), and simulate performance for the current year.5

 The contract information is available at the firm-year-grant-metric level.
 For each performance metric used, Incentive Lab collects the threshold, target, and maximum level of the performance metric, and the threshold, target, and maximum level of the corresponding performance-based compensation.
 The CEO earns no performance-based compensation when actual firm performance is below the threshold and earns the maximum amount of performance-based compensation when actual firm performance is above its maximum.
-When the performance metric falls between its threshold and the maximum, the